NUDA9A/ST2110-OBS-PLUGIN/docs/code_map.md

     - current packet-parse policy remains defaulted even though the backend carries an explicit `PacketParsePolicy` boundary.
     - current delivery path is complete-frame-only: partial reconstructed frames are intentionally not delivered to the sink.
     - RTP timestamp mapping is localized to the backend delivery boundary and currently uses a fixed 90 kHz RTP clock with zero anchor values.
+    - `SocketRxVideoOperationalConfig` introduces an explicit video operational carrier with a reusable common socket transport/policy sub-configuration, but the current concrete backend start path is still initiated from `RxVideoConfig`.

 ### libs/st2110core/include/st2110/socket_rx_audio_backend.hpp
 - Роль: